 The first point I would like to make is simply that you really don’t have to deal with tenants if you don’t want to.
-So the first answer to the question “How to deal with the tenants” is “Don’t, if you don’t want to to.”
+So the first answer to the question “How to deal with the tenants” is “Don’t if you don’t want to.”
 OK Eric, great advice….

 Related: Is Real Estate a Good Investment?

-Alright, but you’re a new investor and you have some spare time and want to pocket those property manager fees.
+Alright, but you’re a new investor and you have some spare time and want to pocket those property management fees.
 So, how do you deal with these problem tenants?

 No two people have the same skills, life experiences, or personality.
 So, why would there be only one way to deal with tenants?
 I would say first and foremost, always be professional.
 Next, you need to identify what kind of investor you are and then use that to your advantage.